+MUSEO PAMBATA.
 I remember back in grade school when my classmates would scare themselves off with ghost stories after a museum tour.
-Perhaps we were influenced by how museums look and feel that we are reminded of the spirits of the dead, lost souls and white ladies that haunt dark places.
+Perhaps we were influenced by how museums look and feel that we are reminded of the earth-bound spirit, lost souls, white ladies that haunt dark places,etc.

 But if we have visited the Museo Pambata near Luneta back then, we would probably have shared among ourselves a different story.

 THE OLD ELKS CLUB.
-The Museo Pambata is situated in the building built for the Manila Lodge of the Elks (Elks Club) during the American era.
+The Museo Pambata is situated in the building built for the Manila Lodge of the Elks during the American era.
 Designed by William Parsons in 1907, it is a classic example of American architecture following the Burnham Plan for Manila at that time.

-They are invited to board a Spanish Galleon (this is my favorite, I want to have one at home), get on a tranvia, walk into a mini Cathedral and step into a bahay-na-bato.
+The children were invited to board a Spanish Galleon, get on a tranvia, walk inside a Baroque cathedral and step into a bahay-na-bato.

 Then there is the Kalikasan Exhibit where a simulation of a rainforest and a sea bed is presented using multi-media and walk-in dioramas.

+PLAY MAKE BELIEVE.
 At the Career Options exhibit, children are given the opportunity to express and visualize a career they want when they grow up.
 The Pamilihang Bayan is a mock-up Filipino marketplace where children can pretend to shop in a row of play stores and practice entrepreneurial skills.

 A Craft Room allows children to unleash their imagination and creativity in turning recycle scrap materials into works of art.
 The art works are proudly displayed in this room.